Justice Process - Preliminary Hearing

 The purpose of a preliminary hearing is to see if the Crown has enough evidence to justify sending the case to trial.
-It also gives accused and the defence lawyer a chance to hear the details of the case against the accused.
+This also gives the accused and the defence lawyer, a chance to hear the details of the case against the accused.
 The accused does not prepare a defence at this point.

 Does the victim need to testify?

-Yes, most often, the victim and other witnesses will have to testify at the preliminary hearing.
-If the judge sends the accused to trial, the witnesses will likely have to testify again at the trial.
+Yes, most of the time, the victim and other witnesses will have to testify at the preliminary hearing.
+If the judge sends the case to trial, the victim and the witnesses will likely have to testify again at the trial.

-If you are going to be a witness at a preliminary hearing, you may want to check out the Witness Tips - Before Court section of the site.
+If you are going to be a witness at a preliminary hearing, you may want to take a look at the Witness Tips - Before Court section of the site.